Skip to content

 About the Major

-Criminology is a flexible major that is offered by the Sociology Department and can be easily paired with other majors and minors.
-You can tailor your degree to suit your interests, passions, and future goals by choosing from a wide variety of classes across a several departments, including Sociology, Psychology, Anthropology, Economics, Political Science, and Geography.
-As a criminology major, you will gain a well-rounded education through courses that cover topics like social deviance, ethics, abnormal psychology, adolescent development, and corrections administration.
+The Criminology major at the U provides you with an in-depth exploration of crime as a social phenomenon.
+This includes empirical research on crime and criminal behavior, the tools and methods used to study and prevent crime, and the institutions involved in the processing of juvenile and adult offenders.
+Criminology is a flexible major that is offered by the Department of Sociology and Criminology and can be easily paired with other majors and minors.
+You can tailor your degree to suit your interests, passions, and future goals by choosing from a wide variety of classes across several departments, including Sociology, Psychology, Anthropology, and Political Science.
+As a criminology major, you will gain a well-rounded education through courses that cover topics like social deviance, ethics, adult clinical psychology, and corrections administration.
 You can take advantage of opportunities to expand your skills and gain hands-on, real-world experience with a criminology internship that allows you to work in a community criminal justice setting.
 The criminology major is also unique in that it can be completed entirely online.
+This major provides you with a foundation that allows you to recognize the significance of crime at all levels.
+A major in criminology at the U will empower you to play a meaningful role in criminal justice and provide a valuable opportunity to shape policies that can affect individuals, families, and communities on a daily basis.

 Learning Outcomes